fengju514/Face-Pose-Net/README.md

 ![Teaser](http://www-bcf.usc.edu/~iacopoma/img/FPN3.png)

+## Updates (Modified / New features)
+* FPN structure is changed to ResNet-101 for better pose prediction
+* ** Two versions of FPNs are added **: (1) Predict 6DoF head pose (scale, pitch, yaw, roll, translation_x, translation_y), (2) Predict 11 parameters of the 3x4 projection matrix (under weak perspective transformation assumption)
+* The codes to convert between 6DoF head pose and 3x4 projection matrix are added so that the 3D shape and landmarks can be obtained as well
+* The same renderer can be used.
+Instead of feeding into the 6DoF pose, you need to feed into the predicted landmarks from 6DoF head pose or from 3x4 projection matrix, as shown in [this project page](https://github.com/iacopomasi/face_specific_augm)

 ## Features
 * **6DoF 3D Head Pose estimation** + **3D rendered facial views**.
 * Does not use **fragile** landmark detectors